Dyalog/Selenium/README.md

 The file settings.json holds the configuration of drivers and spexcifies associated details such as location of required files.
 It has the following mandatory components:

 * a char-field "**DLLPATH**" which holds the path for the WebDriver to use.
 Currently WebDriver3 is 2yrs old while WebDriver4 is being developed, but still in alpha-stage.
-Attenpts to debug issues with Selenium made us try out WD4.
-It did not fix those issues, but hasn't created new ones either.
-So you have a choice ;-)
+Which driver you use depends on whether you're using the .net Framework (WebDriver3) or .NET Core (WebDriver4).
 * a numeric field "**PORT**" defining the port that the browser uses to retrieve data
 * named configurations (settings of parameters) with these elements:
   * **BROWSER**: the name of the brower